 I’ve seen the leaving iron chunks in it thing work.
 It is a slow process but it is a definite one.
 I’ve never tried or seen the heat up the iron to red glowing hot and drop it in method.
 Yes, I do plan to try it someday.

-Copperas and Green vitriol were medieval names for Iron Sulfate though it is properly called Ferrous Sulfate.
+Copperas and Green vitriol were medieval names for Iron Sulfate though it is properly called Ferrous Sulfate in modern chemistry terms.
 It is chemically written as Fe(II) SO4 having one atom of Iron and one molecule of sulfate.
-Ferrous sulfate is a salt meaning it is two ions, one positively charged and one negatively charged and they weakly bound to one another.
+Ferrous sulfate is a salt meaning it is two ions, one positively charged and one negatively charged and they are weakly bound to one another.
 When put into a water based solution the ions separate out and look for something else to bind with.
 In the case of the ink, the iron binds with the tannic acid, causing the iron to oxidize black.

 Remember how In period it was called copperas and green vitriol.
 This tells us that it was specifically Ferrous Sulfate Heptahydrate.
 Or Fe(II) SO4 + 7 H20.
 We know this because this form of ferrous sulfate is a blue green colored crystal.
 Without the 7 H20 molecules it is a white powder.